Happy 2021 - Web crawling only gives you YouTube first, last, and always.

 I don't even use the video tab on a search engine.
 I just go to YouTube. - Anonymous

 But looking at the egg.
 Could it be the quality of those methods which is why no one uses them?
-There could be the logic behind this statement.
+There could be a logic behind this statement.
 Let us find out.

 The baseline comparison - Google at #1